 METHODS: Searches included the CINAHL, EMBASE, ISI, MEDLINE, and PsycINFO databases through April 1, 2013; manual journal searches; reference list reviews; citation tracking of included articles; and trial registry reviews.
 RCTs in any language that compared depression outcomes between women during pregnancy or postpartum randomized to undergo depression screening versus women not screened were eligible.

 RESULTS: There were 9,242 unique titles/abstracts and 15 full-text articles reviewed.
 Only 1 RCT of screening postpartum was included, but none during pregnancy.
-The eligible postpartum study evaluated screening in mothers in Hong Kong with 2-month-old babies (N=462) and reported a standardized mean difference for symptoms of depression at 6months postpartum of 0.34 (95% confidence interval=0.15 to 0.52, P<0.001).
+The eligible postpartum study evaluated screening in mothers in Hong Kong with 2-month-old babies (N=462) and reported a standardized mean difference for symptoms of depression at 6 months postpartum of 0.34 (95% confidence interval=0.15 to 0.52, P<0.001).
 Standardized mean difference per 44 additional women treated in the intervention trial arm compared to the non-screening arm was approximately 1.8.
 Risk of bias was high, however, because the status of outcome measures was changed post-hoc and because the reported effect size per woman treated was 6-7 times the effect sizes reported in comparable depression care interventions.

 CONCLUSION: There is currently no evidence from any well-designed and conducted RCT that screening for depression would benefit women in pregnancy or postpartum.
 Existing guidelines that recommend depression screening during pregnancy or postpartum should be re-considered.

-PMID: 24840137 [PubMed - as supplied by publisher]
+PMID: 24840137 [PubMed - indexed for MEDLINE]